-- To explain the risk of ADP and PDPH to women requesting an epidural for labour and receiving spinal anaesthesia. - To review any women referred with a suspected PDPH within 24 hours of referral. - To recognize and immediately manage the ADP (see section 3.2). - To document the ADP or PDPH on the anaesthetic record and on eCARE, to communicate with the midwife to ensure they are aware of it. - To initiate a 'dural puncture pathway' (see section 3.3) for any confirmed or suspected ADP or PDPH. - To inform the woman about the ADP and to explain PDPH.
+- To explain the risk of ADP and PDPH to women requesting an epidural for labour and receiving spinal anaesthesia.
+To review any women referred with a suspected PDPH within 24 hours of referral. - To recognize and immediately manage the ADP (see section 3.2). - To document the ADP or PDPH on - 0 - o on eCARE / Powerchart, - Obstetric Anaesthetic Procedure Form, - Add the patient to Obstetric Anaesthetic Follow up list, - Add sticky note on patient list mentioning the procedure /date / time - add patients name to whiteboard mentioning all the above to communicate with the midwife to ensure they are aware of it.

+- To initiate a 'dural puncture pathway'(see section 3.3) for any confirmed or suspected ADP or PDPH. - To inform the woman about the ADP and to explain PDPH.
 To provide her with written information regarding the management of a PDPH. - If appropriate, to carry out an epidural blood patch procedure. - To follow up the woman with ADP or PDPH daily until the headache resolves or the woman no longer wishes daily contact. - To arrange a follow up in the obstetric anaesthetic clinic, approximately 1-2 months after the ADP or PDPH.